top of page

 Sciatica is extremely common and affects a significant proportion of adults at some point in their lives.
 Most people will experience it as a temporary episode rather than a permanent condition, and in the majority of cases it improves without invasive treatment.
 Understanding why sciatica occurs, what influences recovery, and when intervention is actually needed can make a substantial difference to both outcomes and confidence.

-Get WISE - Get WELL - Get ON
+Get WISE - Get WELL

 The Sciatic Nerve – A Brief, Useful Anatomy Overview